Debond-Protocol/EIP-3475/EIPS/metadata.md

 [
     {
         "title": "defining the title information",
-        "type": "explaining the type of the title information added", "description": "little description about the information stored in  the bond", }
+        "types": "explaining the type of the title information added", "description": "little description about the information stored in  the bond", }
 ]